mattheusv/mattheusv.github.io/extra/cv.md

 ## Additional Information
-- Proficient in English, currently at Horusec all public communication is carried out in English.
+- Proficient in English, currently at Gympass all communication is carried out in English.
 - I taught two courses on using Git at [Inmetrics](https://inmetrics.com.br/)
-- Lectures on Golang, Rust, TDD and advanced Git at [Inmetrics](https://inmetrics.com.br/)
+- Lectures on Go, Rust, TDD and advanced Git at [Inmetrics](https://inmetrics.com.br/)

 ---
 I like to understand problems in depth and creating scalable, secure, well-documented software.
 I'm always interested in